-3. Include an assessment of the needs of individuals with disabilities for transition career services and pre-employment transition services, and the extent to which such services are coordinated with transition services provided under the Individuals with Disabilities Education Act:
+3. Include an assessment of the needs of individuals with disabilities for transition career services and pre-employment transition services, and the extent to which such services are coordinated with transition services provided under the Individuals with Disabilities Education Act .

-- Develop materials about ORS that are easier to comprehend for both students and parents - Consider strategies on how to better connect to "at-risk" students outside of the schools, as students report feeling stigmatized - Expand outreach to other programs, such as youth centers, family resource centers and career & education programs - Strengthen connections to higher education, particularly disability support service coordinators, to increase access to underserved youth - Assist schools in increasing communication and coordination for "at-risk" youth k.
+Develop materials about ORS that are easier to comprehend for both students and parents

+Consider strategies on how to better connect to "at-risk" students outside of the schools, as students report feeling stigmatized

+Expand outreach to other programs, such as youth centers, family resource centers, and career & education programs k.
 Annual Estimates

-(Formerly known as Attachment 4.11(b)).
-Describe:
+Strengthen connections to higher education, particularly disability support service coordinators, to increase access to underserved youth and students with disabilities

+Assist schools in increasing communication and coordination for "at-risk" youth and students with disabilities